 EPS is our most popular insulation product because it is easy to use, has good value, and offers great thermal improvements to the property.
 EPS itself is 98% captured air within a 2% cellular matrix, and it’s this trapped air that gives the product its fantastic insulating properties.

 Our EPS is also graphite enhanced (which gives it a grey colour), which further enhances its thermal performance.
 The insulation is available in a range of thicknesses (10mm increments from 20mm), however, if installing external wall insulation on an existing property, 90mm of insulation will normally suffice in bringing the U-value of the wall to 0.3.
 This is a significant improvement over the Mineral Wool.

 Of all the types of insulation we recommend for external wall insulation, EPS is the most cost-effective.
 This is probably one of the reasons it is so popular with homeowners, but the boards are lightweight and easy to cut and fit so are popular with installers too.

 The downside of EPS is its reaction to fire – according to EN 13501-1, its fire resistance is class E. This means the EPS insulation boards are combustible, although based on the fact polystyrene is a hydrocarbon, this is hardly surprising.
-The good news is that when used in external wall insulation systems, the EPS is completed embedded within the cement-based adhesive, meaning that the risk of the EPS coming into contact with air is minimal, which helps prevent it combusting.
+The good news is that when used in external wall insulation systems, the EPS is completely embedded within the cement-based adhesive, meaning that the risk of the EPS coming into contact with air is minimal, which helps prevent it from combusting.

 Kingspan K5 in Solid Wall Insulation Systems